 HFAF aspires to reflect Houston’s sophisticated and diverse collecting practices, where art enthusiasts will encounter an international cross-section of works in all media-from past to present.
 The fair will feature modern and contemporary masters, mid-career and emerging artists from around the globe.
 HFAF also features memorable on-site installations and special projects, plus an invigorating three day program (September 22-25) of panel discussions designed for both novice and experienced collectors.

 The South’s Leading Art Fair (Excluding Miami)

-In just two years, HFAF has established itself as the premiere art fair in the South (outside of Miami).
-In 2012, the fair attracted by far, the largest turnout of fairgoers than any other fair in the southern region (12,000 attendees).
-HFAF also presented the largest number of respected galleries (80), and the most international dealers (from 10 countries) and generated millions of dollars in art sales) HFAF press coverage is unmatched, as opening night was covered by the local affiliates of all 4 TV networks.
+In just five years, HFAF has established itself as the premiere art fair in the South (outside of Miami).
+In 2015, the fair attracted by far, the largest turnout of fairgoers than any other fair in the southern region (12,000 attendees).
+HFAF presented local galleries and many international dealers that generated millions of dollars in art sales.
+HFAF press coverage is unmatched, as opening night was covered by the local affiliates of all 4 TV networks.

 Discover why Houston is the third largest art buying market in America